rakshita95/Book-Recommendation-System/README.md

 kNN_v5.py: Cross-validation code for tuning hyperparameters for kNN
 evaluation.py: Training and test set accuracy and coverage for SGD, kNN and baseline models.
 Precision-recall curves also plotted
 SampleSizeTime.py: Plots running time as a function of sample size
 sampleSizeAccuracy.py: Plots accuracy as a function of sample size

+Software_Package_Requirements.txt: Software requirements to execute the code